meshula/wrinkles/README.md

 * clarify that OTIO is modelling a temporally-oriented hierarchy, not a data model that necessarily resembles an NLE
-* Time is the domain that is handled, so model the structure around time
+    * in other words: Time is the domain that is handled, so model the structure around time
-* transform the data, don't provide a ton of flexibility in the algorithms
+* Transform the data, don't provide a ton of flexibility in the algorithms
   * makes the algorithms simpler and easier to use as templates for business-logic specific use cases
+  * Magical filter functions were really difficult to implement in a way that covered everyone's needs.
+Lets try and provide an API that makes it easy to write loops closer to the applications rather than in the core.
 * use hierarchy rather than "has-a" to clarify temporal relationships
+    * in other words, previously effects were on clips, which made it ambiguous how to apply their math to the math of the clip
+    * Transitions were also weird, in how they reached into neighbor objects.
+      Now they're explicitly wrappers around Stacks.
+* Use composition rather than inheritance to build objects and interfaces.
 * having hierarchy object schemas be runtime definable: juice seems not to have been worth the squeeze
 * explicitly modelling discrete/continuous means no need for rational time
-* implementing in a low level language (zig->C) to allow flatter higher level language bindings
+* implementing in a low level language from the ground up (zig->C) to allow flatter higher level language bindings
-* explicitly model references into the hierarchy
+* The hierarchy is built over a handle object explicitly rather than over the instances directly.
-* The in-memory model does not intend to 1:1 match the serialized format
+* The in-memory model does not intend to 1:1 match the serialized format.
+    * The ascii serialized format is a user interface.
+    * The binary serialized format is there for performance and size.

 ### Unsupported/Unimplemented Features From OTIO v1